TZstatsADS/Fall2020-Project3-group6/README.md

 	+ Yuwei Tong
 	+ Jiaqi Yuan

 + Project summary: In this project, we created a classification engine for facial emotion recognition.
-The goal of this project is to accurately classify an emotion shown from a facial image is single emotion or composed emotion.
-We started from a baseline model using the Gradient Boosting Machine.
+The goal of this project is to accurately classify an emotion shown from a facial image is simple emotion or compound emotion.
+We started from a baseline model using the Gradient Boosting Machine and the accuracy was 73.3%.
 There are 6006 features in total, so we did feature selection, including forward stepwise selection, Lasso, and PCA, to reduce the dimention of the dataset.
-Then, we tried several different models, including Native Bayes, Random Forest, LDA, Xgboost, SVM, DNN.
+Then, we tried several different models, including Native Bayes, Random Forest, LDA, XGBoost, SVM, DNN.
 Models were evaluated in terms of accuracy and the area under the Receiver Operating Characteristic curve (AUC).
-Compare the results of each model, we chose Xgboost as our advanced model.
+Compare the results of each model, we chose Xgboost as our advanced model and improved the accuracy to 84.2%.

 **Contribution statement**: ([details](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

-+ Mengyao He: Worked on featue selection, Neural Network, and Random Forest.
++ Mengyao He: Worked on feature selection, Neural Network, and Random Forest.
 + Qinzhe Hu:
 + Yiqi Lei: Did the baseline model, collaborated on writing the main file (including the prediction part) with Yuwei.
-+ Yuwei Tong:
++ Yuwei Tong: presenter.
+Worked on XGBoost model and SVM model, tested the feature selection performance on XGBoost model, collaborated on writing the main file (including the prediction part) with Yiqi.
 + Jiaqi Yuan: